-A new set of half signals is being installed at the intersection of Vernon Street, Seymour Street, and Coburg Road.
+A new set of half signals have been installed at the intersection of Vernon Street, Seymour Street, and Coburg Road.
 The purpose is to improve the safety of this offset intersection and help people walking, rolling, and cycling create reliable gaps to cross Coburg Road.
 When a pedestrian or cyclist wishes to cross, a red light will be triggered for vehicles on Coburg Road.

-A new painted crosswalk on the west leg of the intersection will accompany these half signals.
-A centre painted bike lane will help to align people cycling for the offset ‘straight’ movement from Vernon onto Seymour and vice versa.
+A new painted crosswalk on the west leg of the intersection has been incorporated into the design.
+A centre painted bike lane has been added to better align people cycling for the offset ‘straight’ movement from Vernon onto Seymour and vice versa.
 As a result, vehicles on Vernon and Seymour must turn right onto Coburg when they encounter this intersection.
-Stop signs on Vernon and Seymour and Coburg will remain.

-People walking and rolling can push the button to request to cross and must wait for the ‘Walk’ signal before moving across the street.
+People walking and rolling can push the button to request to cross Coburg Road and must wait for the ‘Walk’ signal before moving across the street.
 There are now painted crosswalks across all four legs of the intersection.

-People cycling will be able to trigger the half signal using a new radar detection system which will stop traffic on Coburg Road.
+People cycling can trigger the half signal using a new radar detection system which will stop traffic on Coburg Road.
 You do not necessarily have to wait for the signal – both Vernon and Seymour streets are only controlled by a stop sign.
-The radar will only trigger the call after 5-8 seconds.
+The radar will only trigger the signal after 5-8 seconds.
 You can proceed to cross along the bikeway at any available gap if it becomes available.

 New traffic regulations were introduced at the intersection of Vernon and Jubilee for all northbound and southbound vehicles.
 ‘No through vehicles except bicycles’ signage and pavement markings were installed (see figures below).
 Vehicles cannot go straight, and instead must turn left or right onto Jubilee Rd at this intersection.
 Bicycles can proceed straight along the corridor.